 Practices and laws vary among countries, but usually car title lenders:

-Do not check charge.
+Don’t check charge.

-Don’t need to require proof of income.
+Don’t have to demand proof of income.

-Require the car be owned .
+Require that the car be owned .

-How auto name loans operate
+How auto title loans operate

 Why car title loans can be dangerous